 NOVA Center for the Performing Arts is a 501(c)3 non-profit corporation governed by a board of directors.

-NOVA’s Initial Board of Directors:
+NOVA’s Initial Board of Directors and Staff:

 President Cam Saberhagen Vice President Lucinda Stearns Butler 2nd Vice President Dane Jorgensen Treasurer Julia Warmer Secretary Karen Postema Board Members Steve Butler, Virginia Mermel, Mary Goplen, Randy Hammerquist, Brooke Buchanan, Don Sommerfeld, Jennifer Chapman, Joan McCracken and Angela Langeliers Finance Director Darci Hertz Technical Director Amber Felker